-Many scholars now believe that women in this new religious community were permitted a broader participation than we generally acknowledge today.
-In fact, some New Testament passages refer to women in terms which indicate that the women were ecclesiastical leaders, although this meaning has been obscured by the way the passages are translated into English.
+munity were permitted a broader participation than we generally acknowledge today.
+In fact, some New Testament passages refer to women in terms which indicate they were ecclesiastical leaders, although this meaning has been obscured by the way the passages are translated into English.
 Phoebe of Romans 16:1-2 was a woman of considerable responsibility within her religious community.
 Junia of Romans 16:7 is believed by many scholars to refer to a woman apostle.
 Indeed a Roman Catholic task force of prominent biblical scholars recently concluded,